-While the minister periodically determines regulated fees for accident towing and storage services3, the existing regulated fees are increased every year by an annual adjustment mechanism.
+While the minister periodically determines regulated fees for accident towing and storage services3 in the Melbourne controlled area, the existing regulated fees are increased every year by an annual adjustment mechanism.
 The annual adjustment mechanism is calculated as the Melbourne Transport CPI minus the productivity adjustment factor.4

-Our focus in this review is on accident towing, storage and salvage pricing matters within the Melbourne controlled area as outlined in the Accident Towing Services Act 2007.
+The focus of our review is accident towing, storage and salvage pricing matters within the Melbourne controlled area as outlined in the Accident Towing Services Act.